 Purple loosestrife is a long-lived wetland perennial that can reach over 9 feet tall.
-Plants can produce over 2 million seeds the size of ground pepper.
+Plants can produce over two million seeds the size of ground pepper.
 This plant spreads by seed and root fragmentation.
 Purple loosestrife is native to Europe and Asia, and was initially introduced to the northeastern seaboard of the United States in the ballast of ships in the 1800's.
 It has also been repeatedly and continually introduced as a garden plant.
-Because of the impacts to fresh and brackish wetlands across the nation, purple loosestife is targeted for control and is found on many noxious weed lists throughout the country including Washington State.
+Because of the impacts to fresh and brackish wetlands across the nation, purple loosestrife is targeted for control and is found on many noxious weed lists throughout the country including Washington State.

 Legal status in King County, Washington

 Class B noxious weed.
 Control is required in King County.
 This species is also on the Washington quarantine list (known as the prohibited plants list) and it is prohibited to transport, buy, sell, offer for sale, or to distribute plants or plant parts of this species, into or within the state of Washington.
 It is further prohibited to intentionally transplant wild plants and/or plant parts of this species within the state of Washington.
 For more information on noxious weed regulations and definitions, see Noxious weed lists and laws.